1 dead, 1 arrested after Lake City fight

-One man is dead and one has been arrested after a physical fight in Lake City Saturday night, according to Seattle police.
+One man is dead and one has been arrested after a fight in Lake City on Saturday night, according to Seattle police.

 Officers responded to a reported fight in the 12500 block of 33rd Avenue Northeast shortly after 6 p.m.
 Saturday and found a 52-year-old man unresponsive on the sidewalk, the department said in an online blotter post.
 Officers and medics performed CPR but the man was declared dead at the scene, according to police.